duckduckgo/duckduckhack-docs/walkthroughs/forum-lookup.md

 id: 'hacker_newz',
 ```

 The `name` is the name of the clickable tab in the AnswerBar containing our Instant Answer.
+Change it to be as follows:

 ```javascript
 name: 'Social',
 ```

 We specify the `data` returned by the API.
-This is usually `api_result` or the sub-property containing the actual content - in this case, `hits`.
+This is usually `api_result` or the sub-property containing the array of data items - in this particular API's case, `hits`.

 ```javascript
 data: api_result.hits,